pts/movemetafs/README.txt

 !! test: are prepred statements processen on the client side or in the MySQL server?
 !! feature: remove stale `meta/search/*' symlinks with `meta/adm/fixunlink'
+!! doc: cannot disable unlink of principal if $nlink>1 in mmfs_rfsdelta_watcher.pl

 __END__